Aliases for ARRB1 Gene

 GeneCards Summary for ARRB1 Gene

 ARRB1 (Arrestin Beta 1) is a Protein Coding gene.
-Diseases associated with ARRB1 include Basilar Artery Occlusion.
-Among its related pathways are RET signaling and Clathrin derived vesicle budding.
+Diseases associated with ARRB1 include Multiple Sclerosis 5 and Basilar Artery Occlusion.
+Among its related pathways are Signaling by moderate kinase activity BRAF mutants and CXCR3-mediated signaling events.
 Gene Ontology (GO) annotations related to this gene include transcription factor binding and ubiquitin protein ligase binding.
 An important paralog of this gene is ARRB2.

 UniProtKB/Swiss-Prot for ARRB1 Gene